spencerlepine/blog/content/quickly-open-github-repo-in-browser-from-terminal/index.md

 That’s all for today, I hope this article was helpful.
 If you have any questions, feel free to connect with me.

-Follow my journey or connect with me here:
+Follow my journey and connect with me here:

 - LinkedIn: [/in/spencerlepine](https://www.linkedin.com/in/spencerlepine/)
 - Email: [spencer.sayhello@gmail.com](mailto:spencer.sayhello@gmail.com)